Bitbucket Repositories¶

 You will need to link an account on Bitbucket to Review Board, so that Review Board can access content from the repository.
 If you’ve already linked an account with sufficient access to the repository, you can use that instead.
 Otherwise, you will need to supply credentials in the Account username and Account password fields.

 Click Create.
-You’ll receive an app password.
+You’ll receive an API token.
 Supply this in the Account password field in Review Board.

 The account will be linked when the repository is saved.
 If there are errors authenticating the user or retrieving an access token, you will be prompted to fix them.